 Prior to departure, mariners are required to make a passage plan based on assessments of weather, tides, limitations of the vessel and crew, and navigational dangers.
 Offshore renewable energy developments are an additional navigational hazard to the mariner.
-However, if sited sensitively, designed well and managed effectively these developments can satisfy the safety issues of concern to recreational boating.
+However, if sited sensitively, designed well and managed effectively these developments can minimise the safety issues of concern to recreational boating to an acceptable level or eliminate them.

-Since 2004, a total of 21 offshore wind farm sites have been commissioned, a further 5 sites are under construction and 27 are under development.
+Since 2004, a total of 31 offshore wind farm sites including a number of demonstrator sites have been commissioned, one site is under construction, and a further 50 sites have either been consented or are in the consenting and planning stages of development.
 In that time, there have been no recorded incidents involving recreational craft and offshore wind farms since the start of operations around the UK coast.